clrvyntx/i4a/docs/software.md

 ## 2. Internal Communication

 ## 2.1 Low-Level Protocol
-At the very bottom, this project rely on SPI for communication. aunque se puede configurar ya que el codigo permite extenderlo a otro tipos de comunicacion de bajo nivel siempre y cuando se definan las primitivas:
-PRIMITIVAS
+At the very bottom, this project relies on SPI for communication, although it can be changed as long as the primitives for the new low-level communication protocol get implemented.

 Message format structure: